-- Peanut butter - also helps to bind ingredients, and adds protein and healthy fats to the granola bars.
+- Peanut butter - also helps to bind ingredients to the granola bars.
 Use organic store bought or make my homemade peanut butter recipe.
 Peanuts are great for tree-nut food allergies, otherwise swap with almond butter, sunflower seed butter or another nut butter or seed butter.

 - Unrefined coconut oil - keeps the healthy granola bars from crumbling.